LorneHyde/LorneChem/README.md

 # LorneChem
 This is a desktop app for basic chemistry calculations.
 Currently, it features an equation balancer, a formula mass calculator, and a percentage by mass calculator.
-## Recent Updates
-Check this part of the page to quickly see which features have been added.
-Currently, no new features have been added, since I only just add this project to GitHub.

 ## Background
 LorneChem started as my quarantine project during 2020.
 It started as a chance for me to practice writing GUIs and structuring my code, but it grew to be a larger application.
 My focus is to make it as user-friendly as possible,